 I was impressed at how well the app worked, especially its presentation – it looks and behaves very professionally.
 This is no app that somebody threw together.

 My favorite screen is a bulls-eye that onscreen shows where impact would be and the actual travel of the pistol.
 The tracing is very interesting.
-I have some detail shots later where you can see the pistols I know are very steady and those I don’t, well, are all over the place.
+I have some detail shots later where you can see the pistols I know are fairly steady and those I don’t, well, are all over the place.
 More on that later.

-During dry-firing I was pleased that it did not register any false shots even though I had to rack the slide every shot (there is an argument for second strike capability).
+During dry-firing I was pleased that it did not register any false shots even though I had to rack the slide every shot (I guess that is an argument for second strike capability).
 I was also surprised at how accurate it said I was – of course, dry fire and live fire are two different things!
 And now to the range with a few Glocks (19c, 23, 32, 30s).

 Unfortunately, I made a mistake that basically wasted this entire session.
 I neglected to change the app from “Dry Fire” to “Live Fire.”